tsinghua-fib-lab/EmbodiedCity/README.md

 #### 4.1 Environment

 Download and extract the full embodiedcity simulator of offline version.
 Users can download the offline simulation environment for local deployment to train and test agents.
-The platform provides versions compatible with Windows, Linux, macOS, and other operating systems, enabling quick deployment and testing.
+The platform provides versions compatible with Windows system, enabling quick deployment and testing.
-For download links, please contact: [embodiedcity@163.com](mailto:embodiedcity@163.com)
+For download links, please refer to: [link](https://huggingface.co/datasets/EmbodiedCity/EmbodiedCity-Simulator)

 ```bash
 conda env create -n EmbodiedCity -f environment.yml